anna-stacey/Nlab/glossing_guidelines.md

  - BP: Bev Phillips
  - KBG: *Kʷaɬtəzétkʷu* (Bernice Garcia)

-Our starting point was provided by the Nɬeʔkepmxcín grammar (Thompson and Thompson, 1992) and Nɬeʔkepmxcín-English dictionary (Thompson and Thompson, 1996).
+Our starting point was provided by the nɬeʔkepmxcín grammar (Thompson and Thompson, 1992) and nɬeʔkepmxcín-English dictionary (Thompson and Thompson, 1996).

 ## Morpheme Boundaries